greenelab/deep-review/sections/04_study.md

 alternative splicing underlies complex, non-Mendelian diseases such as autism, schizophrenia, Type 1 diabetes, and multiple sclerosis [@tag:JuanMateu2016_t1d].
-As a proof of concept, Xiong et al. [@tag:Xiong2015_splicing_code] sequenced five ASD and 12 control samples, each with an average of 42,000 rare variants, and identified mis-splicing in 19 genes with neural functions.
+As a proof of concept, Xiong et al. [@tag:Xiong2015_splicing_code] sequenced five autism spectrum disorder and 12 control samples, each with an average of 42,000 rare variants, and identified mis-splicing in 19 genes with neural functions.
 Deep learning will allow scientists and clinicians to rapidly profile thousands of unannotated variants for functional effects on splicing and nominate candidates for further investigation.
-Moreover, these nonlinear algorithms can deconvolve the effects of multiple variants on a single splice event without the need to perform combinatorial in vitro experiments.
+Moreover, these nonlinear algorithms can deconvolve the effects of multiple variants on a single splice event without the need to perform combinatorial *in vitro* experiments.

-Our end goal is to predict an individual’s tissue-specific, exon-specific splicing patterns from their genome sequence and other measurements.
+The ultimate goal is to predict an individual’s tissue-specific, exon-specific splicing patterns from their genome sequence and other measurements.
 Knowing exactly which genes are mis-spliced in each tissue could enable a new branch of precision diagnostics that also stratifies patients and suggests targeted therapies to correct splicing defects.
-A continued focus on interpreting the “black box” of deep neural networks, along with integrating diverse data sources, will help us better understand the basic determinants of splicing and its links to complex disease, which will lead to novel diagnostics and therapeutics.
+A continued focus on interpreting the "black box" of deep neural networks, along with integrating diverse data sources, will help us better understand the basic determinants of splicing and its links to complex disease, which will lead to novel diagnostics and therapeutics.